kartoza/sawps/docs/src/user/manual/user-profile/reminders.md

       * When the delete icon is clicked a popup modal is evoked prompting if the user is sure of the actions they wish to take.

 7. **Rows per page**: The user is able to choose the number of reminders they prefer to see on a page (The minimum is 5).
-8. **Pagination Link**: The user is able to see the current page they are own.
-They are also able to navigate to previous and next pages using the nav links.
+8. **Pagination Link**: The user is able to see the current page they are on.
+They are also able to navigate to previous and next pages using the navigation links.

 ### Add reminder form